 Why Ticket Resolution?

 You don't want to manage outages.
 Many partners have discovered VXSuite is a sales differentiator, but realize with this comes additional work to provide value to the customer.
-One question we have received is, “Where will the outage alarms will be sent?”
-Currently the alarm notifications are sent to either the customer or to the partner.
+One question we have received is, “Where will the outage alarms be sent?”
+Currently, the alarm notifications are sent to either the customer or to the partner.
 While some partners see this as a great opportunity to serve their customer, others are not prepared to handle these emergencies.

 Ticket resolution was created for agents who want all the advantages of selling with VX but don't want the work of 24/7 response and resolution responsibility.

 The following information will need to be collected from the customer:

 - External IP address and circuit information to be monitored

 - Contact information to be notified and communicated with during an outage